zhiweil/ansible-playground/playground/playbook-overview/README.md

 ```
 * The file "website.yml" is the ansible playbook used in this lab.
 * The file "inventory" is the inventory of ansible playbook used in this lab.
-* The folder "host_vars" contains variables for each managed nodes.
+* The folder "host_vars" contains variables for each managed node.
-* The folder "templates" contains the templates used in this lap.
+* The folder "templates" contains the templates used in this lab.

 ## Inventory
 The [inventory](./inventory) file defines a single group "webservers" which contains two nodes.